By Peter Walsh

 In college and just after, Giorno was apparently one of those attractive young people who are invited to parties to form a kind of decorative backdrop for the more consequential guests.
 At this early stage, he often attends parties and visits artists’ haunts accompanied by a “girlfriend,” at a time when that word did not necessarily imply a sexual relationship.
 Not content to remain part of the wallpaper, he arranged to have himself introduced to an ever widening network of acquaintances, friends, and lovers among New York’s ’60s avant-garde.
 The scope is truly astonishing, including scores of prominent artists, dancers, writers, curators, and other figures from New York’s cultural elite.
 His life becomes a whirlwind of glamorous exhibition openings, wild loft parties, and love affairs with the great and famous.

-Part four is much shorter and covers the remaining thirty years of the 20th century.
+Part 4 is much shorter and covers the remaining 30 years of the 20th century.
 These pages might best be described as “reminiscences.”
 The are filled with anecdotes and scattered accounts, probably written separately, of discrete events: a trip to India, a nasty cancer surgery, an orgy with Keith Haring in a subway men’s room, the AIDS crisis, the death of William Burroughs.

-The final twenty years of Giorno’s life is covered in a scant, seven-page “Epilogue” even though he describes these years as the time he did his best work and became known as a visual artist as well as a writer and performer.
-They correspond to his twenty-year relationship with the Swiss-born artist, Ugo Rondinone, nearly thirty years his junior, whom he marries in 2017.
+The final 20 years of Giorno’s life is covered in a scant, seven-page “Epilogue,” even though he describes these years as the time he did his best work and became known as a visual artist as well as a writer and performer.
+They correspond to his 20-year relationship with the Swiss-born artist Ugo Rondinone, nearly 30 years his junior, whom he marries in 2017.
 They seem to have been the happiest years of his life.

 In the graphically described sex moments, probably the passages that will draw the most attention, the narrative finally snaps into focus.
-His descriptions are crude and impersonal, though, and Giorno provides more details than many readers will actually want to know: the size and shape of William Burroughs’ penis, Andy Warhol’s foot fetish, Rauschenberg’s love of anal sex, the play by play of a reluctant threesome with Burroughs and Allen Ginsberg.
+His descriptions are crude and impersonal, though, and Giorno provides more details than many readers will actually want to know: the size and shape of William Burroughs’s penis, Andy Warhol’s foot fetish, Rauschenberg’s love of anal sex, the play-by-play of a reluctant threesome with Burroughs and Allen Ginsberg.